forwardmed/forwardmed/content/english/pages/privacy-policy.md

 We never sell your Personal Information.
 We may partner with third-party advertising networks, exchanges, and social media platforms to manage and serve our advertising on other sites, and we may share Personal Information of Visitors with them for this purpose.

+If any mobile opt-in data is collected, will not be shared with third parties or affiliates.

 ### General Information

 #### How We Use and Share Information